fitzLab-AL/gdm/README.md

 What if you already have a biological distance matrix because you are working with, say, genetic data?
-In that case, it is simple as changing the `bioFormat` argument **and also making sure the rows in your biological and environmental tables are in the same order**.
-Let’s have a quick look at `gdmDissim`, a pairwise biological distance matrix prodvided with the package:
+In that case, it is simple as changing the `bioFormat` argument and providing that matrix as the `bioData` object to the `sitepairformat` function.
+However, in addition to the pairwise dissimilarity values, the object must include a column containing the site IDs.
+Let’s have a quick look at `gdmDissim`, a pairwise biological distance matrix provided with the package (note that the first column contains site IDs):

 ``` r
 # Biological distance matrix example